pucilpet/mariadb-galera-swarm/README.md

  - Support any adapter/IP by specifying `NODE_ADDRESS=<interface|pattern>`.
  - Fix running mysqld as root using `gosu mysql mysqld.sh`.
  - Add support for HEALTHCHECK for Docker 1.12.
- - Delay starting mysqld until at least one other node is up when using DNS resolution for node list.
+ - Delay starting mysqld until at least GCOMM_MINIMUM total nodes are up when using DNS resolution for node list.
  - Bundle galera-healthcheck binary.
- - Fix bugs in mysqld startup.
+ - Completely rewrite mysqld.sh startup script for proper cluster bootstrapping and recovery.
  - Add sourcing of /usr/local/lib/startup.sh for easier entrypoint extension.
- - Add 'sleep' and 'no-galera' modes for easier maintenance.
+ - Add 'sleep', 'no-galera' and 'bash' modes for easier maintenance/debugging.